Studio-Piot/fastapi-sdk/docs/model_controller.md

 2. **Model Field**: The field in your model to match against the claim value
 3. **Public Access**: Whether to allow access to records without ownership

+### Array-Based Ownership

+The ownership system supports both single values and arrays in the claim field:

+- **Single Value**: When the claim contains a single value, the system filters records where the model field matches that exact value
+- **Array of Values**: When the claim contains an array of values, the system filters records where the model field matches any value in the array

+This allows users to have access to records from multiple accounts, organizations, or other entities.

 ### Ownership in CRUD Operations

 The ownership rule affects all CRUD operations: